-6.3 · · · · l students will acquire the skills needed to be active, informed cultural understanding by working collaboratively to address the interconnected world.
-Integration of Technology 8.1.5.A.1 Select and use the appropriate digital tools solving problems. s and resources to accomplish a variety of tasks including Instru ctional Focus Enduring Understandings: Essential Questions: dev or • Stu wr the • Stu pov udents write a literary essay in which they velop and support a claim about a character theme in a shared text. udents lift the level of their interpretive iting skills with additional strategies to help em write to grow ideas. udents transfer all they know about crafting werful literary essays to write any opinion at they may encounter in the future.
+6.3 l students will acquire the skills needed to be active, informed cultural understanding by working collaboratively to address the interconnected world.
+Integration of Technology 8.1.5.A.1 Select and use the appropriate digital tool solving problems. s and resources to accomplish a variety of tasks including Instru ctional Focus Enduring Understandings: Essential Questions: dev or • Stu wr the • Stu pov adents write a literary essay in which they velop and support a claim about a character theme in a shared text. adents lift the level of their interpretive iting skills with additional strategies to help em write to grow ideas. adents transfer all they know about crafting werful literary essays to write any opinion at they may encounter in the future.
 How can students write a literary essay in which they develop and support claims about characters?
 How can students lift the level of their interpretive writing skills?
-How can students transfer their knowledge about crafting powerful literary essays?
-Evidence of of Learning (Assessments) PC As Writing: TC mon Assessment: DST ASSESSMENT: Literary Essay - On- sessment rubric • Grade 5 (Descriptives to focus on: Ove CRWP Writing Rubrics and Student Editing S CRWP Editing Checklists erall, Transitions.
-Ending, Craft, Elaboration, Punctuation) Objectives s (SLO) During the common ex xperience to experience writing a literary ess time for shared writing lessons so that students can all have a say as a whole class.
+How can students transfer their knowledge abou crafting powerful literary essays?
+How can writers study and apply grammar moves to use in their writing?
+Evidence (of Learning (Assessments) PC As Writing: TC mon Assessment: DST ASSESSMENT: Literary Essay - On- essessment rubric • Grade 5 (Descriptives to focus on: Ove CRWP Writing Rubrics and Student Editing CRWP Editing Checklists erall, Transitions.
+Ending, Craft, Elaboration, Punctuation) Objectives s (SLO) During the common ex xperience to experience writing a literary ess ime for shared writing lessons so that students can all have a say as a whole class.
 You should also plan some shared reading ays from a writer's lens.
 They can start to notice structure and how writers elaborate.
 They can ask: What is the purpose of a literary essay?
 How is it organized?
 What kind of information is included?
 This type of work is supported below in Session 1.